 In the Professional Foundations course students learn what to expect from the profession and what will be expected of them as occupational therapists.
 Subject matters will include therapeutic use of self, occupations, and theories of occupational therapy, where basic science courses in Human Anatomy Foundations for Occupational Therapy and Kinesiology can be applied.
 The course that emphasizes normal development of groups is Mental Health I: Group Dynamics where students examine various group theories and apply these to classroom experiences.
 This course also begins to look at groups as an important treatment modality for patients, a content area that is further developed in the Mental Health course of the second semester.
 Also in preparation for Mental Health students have a course in Clinical Conditions 1: Psychopathology that covers the symptoms and classification of mental illness.
-Finally, the research sequence is introduced through the course in Research Methods that lays the foundation for planning and implementing the Master's Project during the following three semesters.
+The research sequence is introduced through the course in Research Methods that lays the foundation for implementation of the master's project during the following three semesters.
+Research Methods addresses experimental design, human subjects ethical guidelines, and quantitative and qualitative analysis.